 Model Type: Tertiary, Community, Teaching Hospital

-Practice Settings: St. Vincent’s Medical Center Riverside, St. Vincent’s Family Medicine Center, St. Vincent's Medical Center Southside
+Practice Settings: St. Vincent’s Riverside, St. Vincent’s Family Medicine Center, St. Vincent's Southside and St. Vincent’s Clay County

 Tax Status: Not-For-Profit